 Some even believe that certain breeds of dogs are more prone to being velcro dogs than others, ranking toy breeds at the top of the list.
 If your canine companion follows you around all the time, it may be considered a velcro dog.

-For example, if you talk to your dog while they follow you from room to room, that may be enough to encourage them to repeat this behavior.
+For example, talking to your dog while they follow you from room to room may be enough to encourage them to repeat this behavior.
 This is even more true if treats are involved, as our furry friends are often food motivated.
 The next time they follow you around your home, examine your behavior for any possible encouragement.

 Should You Stop This Behavior?